kedro-org/kedro/docs/source/14_contribution/technical_steering_committee.md

  - Be available for at least one full day per week to help with product development
  - Attend community meetings to discuss the project plans and roadmap
- - Project maintenance including security, updates, CI/CD, builds and infrastructure
+ - Be proactive about project maintenance including security, updates, CI/CD, builds and infrastructure
- - Prioritize the work following the product roadmap to move the project forward
+ - Prioritise the work following the product roadmap to move the project forward

 ### Community management